prior-knowledge/bayestime/01/week_01.md

 >that the data source resembles the model closely enough, in the respects which matter to us, that reasoning based on the model will be reliable.

 ### Do not let the perfect be the enemy of the good
-A very famous and influential group of political scientists--King, Keohane, and Verba--wrote in their book _Designing Social Inquiry_ a very insightful passage on statistical inference in the social sciences:
+A very famous and influential group of political scientists--King, Keohane, and Verba--caution us not to let the perfect be the enemy of the good while conducting statistical inference in the social sciences in their book _Designing Social Inquiry_:

 >Nothing in our set of rules implies that we must run the perfect experiment (if such a thing existed) or collect all the relevant data before we can make valid social scientific inferences.
 An important topic is worth studying even if very little information is available.
 >The result of applying any research design in this situation will be relatively uncertain conclusions, but so long as we honestly report our uncertainty, this kind of study can be very useful.
 Limited information is often a necessary feature of social inquiry.
 Because the social world changes rapidly, analyses that help us understand those changes require that we describe them and seek to understand them contemporaneously, even when uncertainty about our conclusions is high.